 After you’ve implemented your plan, it’s time to collect more data and draw some conclusions about the success of your plan and how it was applied.
 It might be time to tweak your efforts or to proceed to the next problem you want to resolve using big data.

-How to Properly Maintain Your HRIS
+How to Properly Maintain a HRIS

 A common mistake that many companies make with HRIS is failing to consider ongoing HRIS maintenance after implementation.
-Many companies simply assume that the human resources department will take care of HRIS maintenance, without allotting any additional time or staff to the department to help with this (sometimes monumental) task.
+Many companies simply assume that the human resources department will take care of HRIS maintenance, without allocating any additional time or staff to the department to help with this (sometimes monumental) task.

 Failing to properly plan for HRIS maintenance can have disastrous consequences such as information leaks or losses, so it is important to make sure a plan is in order before implementation is even complete.
 Understanding when to perform maintenance, what maintenance is necessary, and who should perform tasks can help to keep the HRIS running smoothly.

-Establish Good Vendor Support Relations
+Establish Good Vendor Rapport

 It may seem like it should be a last resort, but it may be very helpful to establish good vendor relations and set up a support system through the vendor as a first step.
 The vendor support personnel are the experts when it comes to your new software; they have likely dealt with any issues that you may encounter.